Docstrings

 struct EmbeddedCubature{D,T}

 An embedded cubature rule consisting of a high order cubature rule with H nodes and a low order cubature rule with L nodes.
 Note that the low order cubature uses nodes[1:L] as its nodes.
-The cubature nodes and weights are assumed to be for the reference domain.
+The cubature nodes and weights are assumed to be defined on the reference domain.

 Fields: